 Karen M. Gibson

-There have been many times when I wished I had home educated our children right from the very beginning.
-I'm almost envious of those parents who knew, even before their children were born, that home education was their choice.
-But, like many of you, I didn't know about home education way back then.
-And even if I had, I'm not sure I would have been ready for that knowledge.
-It seems as though you have to be at a certain place in your life before you are open to such a wild and crazy idea as home education.
+I wish I had home educated our children right from the very beginning.
+I’m almost envious of those parents who knew, even before their children were born, that homeschooling was their education choice.
+But I didn’t know about homeschooling way back then.
+And even if I had, I’m not sure I would have been ready.
+It seems as though you have to be at a certain place in your life before you are open to seemingly wild and crazy ideas.

-Once you begin to consider the possibility of home education, the world seems to explode with so many choices.
-The information available to homeschoolers now is overwhelming: learning styles, curriculums, textbooks, home education methods, distance learning programs, and so on.
+Once I begin to consider the possibility of home education, the world seemed to explode with so many choices.
+The information available to homeschoolers is overwhelming: learning styles, curriculums, textbooks, home education methods, distance learning programs, online curricula, and so on.
 How does one begin to make sense of it all?

 I knew nothing about learning styles.
-I certainly didn't know anything about homeschool methods.
+I didn’t know anything about homeschool methods.
 I re-created school at home.
 We studied the same subject at the same time each day, using textbooks and following an orderly progression through them.
-We had recess and snack time.
+We even had recess and snack time!
 We followed the same school hours that we knew from years in the public school system.
-The only thing we did that I thought was really novel was studying history with all three children at the same time using books from the library rather than a textbook.
+The only thing I did that I thought was really novel was studying history with all three children at the same time using books from the library rather than a textbook.